gwincr11/Communicating-through-code/book/proposal/proposal.md

 - Scope change or creep.
 - Lost context over time.
 - Code that does not properly convey intent.
-- Unintended consequence of poorly modeled data.
+- Unintended consequences of poorly modeled data.
 - Incorrect prioritization.

 Our workflows and structures create communication barriers we must break down in order to move our implementations closer to their domains.
 As developers, our goals should include moving ourselves and our code closer to the domain.
 This requires understanding not only the problem being solved by a feature but also, more broadly an understanding of the field we are working in.